sramosonsins/npstat2/README.md

 ## Code under debugging!

 This code is still not completely validated.
 We are validating the software using simulations under different conditions.
-Fst works acceptably for pools with similar sample sizes and read depth.
+Fst works acceptably in comparison with other tools.
+See simulation results included.

 ## How to compile